datacenter/cloudcenter-content/apps/swarm/README.md

-# swarm
+# Docker Swarm Application

-## Application that deploys a docker swarm
+Application used to deploy an empty Docker Swarm